AMReX-Astro/mini-Castro/README.md

 ## Compiling CUDA Fortran on summitdev (OLCF)

 First, swap the `xl` module for `pgi`.
-Only the PGI Fortran compiler supports CUDA Fortran.
+StarLord currently only supports CUDA Fortran with the PGI compiler.
 Then load the CUDA 9 module.
 The latest versions of these modules tested on summitdev are:

 - pgi/17.10